-In my work as a well-being and self care expert, and a women’s empowerment coach, my client base is mostly women, aged between 35 and 64.
-These women are in the thick of it.
-They’re often in what I call a ‘family sandwich’, between parents who are growing older, and children who still depend on them.
+In my work as a well-being and self care expert, many of my clients are in what I call a ‘family sandwich’, between parents who are growing older, and children or other dependents.
 They have jobs, careers, family life and their own needs.
-Mid life can be the most demanding time for women.
-If they’re no longer in their fertile child bearing years, they’re experiencing the confusing and unwelcome hormonal changes of perimenopause and menopause.
 The time often comes for my clients when they are permanently exhausted and burned out through constantly giving their all – while their own needs often come last.
-They want solutions to overwhelm and flagging energy, and ways to stay healthy and happy and resilient.
+They want solutions to overwhelm and flagging energy, and effective ways to stay healthy and happy and resilient.
 They want to take care of themselves.

 Self care.
 That means having a nice bubble baths with candles and lovely music, right?